DataDog/kong-plugin-ddtrace/README.md

 ### Built-in Tests

-The built-in tests can be executed by running `pongo run`.
+The built-in tests can be executed by running `pongo run --no-datadog-agent`.

-A report for test coverage is produced when run with additional options: `pongo run -- --coverage`.
+A report for test coverage is produced when run with additional options: `pongo run --no-datadog-agent -- --coverage`.

 ## Issues and Incomplete features